Bodhisattva vow: Fourfold vows

+Having crossed over [ourselves], may we cause [all] beings to cross over.
+Liberated, may we liberate [them].
+Comforted, may we comfort [them].
+Having attained parinirvana, may we cause [them] to attain parinirvana.

-Having attained paranirvana, I will cause [others] to attain paranirvana.Nattier further notes that "it is quite possible to identify clear antecedents of these vows in pre-Mahayana literature" and thus it is likely that these fourfold vows evolved from earlier passages (found in the Digha Nikaya and the Majjhima Nikaya as well as the Chinese Agamas) that describe the activity of the Buddha.
+Nattier further notes that "it is quite possible to identify clear antecedents of these vows in pre-Mahayana literature" and thus it is likely that these fourfold vows evolved from earlier passages (found in the Digha Nikaya and the Majjhima Nikaya as well as the Chinese Agamas) that describe the activity of the Buddha.
 One such passage states: Awakened, the Blessed One teaches the Dhamma for the sake of awakening.

 Disciplined, the Blessed One teaches the Dhamma for the sake of disciplining.

 Calmed, the Blessed One teaches the Dhamma for the sake of calming.

 Having crossed over, the Blessed One teaches the Dhamma for the sake of crossing over.